Ternary cubic forms having bounded invariants, and the existence of a positive proportion of elliptic curves having rank 0: Introduction

-For any set $S$ in $V_\Z$ that is definable by congruence conditions, let us denote by $\mu_p(S)$ the $p$-adic density of the $p$-adic closure of $S$ in $V_{\Z_p}$, where we normalize the additive measure $\mu_p$ on $V_{\Z_p}$ so that $\mu_p(V_{\Z_p})=1$.
-We then have the following theorem: \begin{theorem} Suppose $S$ is a subset of $\pnv$ defined by finitely many congruence conditions.
+For any set $S$ in $V_\Z$ that is definable by congruence conditions, we denote by $\mu_p(S)$ the $p$-adic density of the $p$-adic closure of $S$ in $V_{\Z_p}$, where we normalize the additive measure $\mu_p$ on $V_{\Z_p}$ so that $\mu_p(V_{\Z_p})=1$.
+We then have the following theorem whose proof is identical to that of \cite[Theorem 2.11]{BS}. \begin{theorem} Suppose $S$ is a subset of $\pnv$ defined by finitely many congruence conditions.
 Then we have

 where $\mu_p(S)$ denotes the $p$-adic density of $S$ in $V_\Z$, and where the implied constant in $o(X^{5/6})$ depends only on $S$. \end{theorem}